selva658/assesment-backend/Readme.md

 #  Login and get the JWT Token

-  - Utilize the POST method with the endpoint http://localhost:3000/login.
+  - Utilize the POST method with the endpoint https://assesment-backend-z21c.onrender.com/login (or) http://localhost:3000/login.

   - Within the <b>Body</b> section, select the <b>raw</b> format and choose <b>JSON</b>.